Vaturna/MelodysEscape2_SpeedAdjustedSongTrackConverter/README.txt

 GENERAL INFORMATION:

-If "Cache track data" is enabled in the settings the game will store files with information about the tracks inside the user's "AppData\LocalLow\Icetecy\Melodys Escape 2" directory.
+If "Cache track data" is enabled in the settings the game will store files with information about the tracks inside the user's "AppData\LocalLow\Icetesy\Melodys Escape 2" directory.
 If a file for the song already exists, the game will try to load the track from that file instead of generating a new track.
 The goal is to replace the file for a given song to make the game load a different track for that song.